TDFE/td-vite-vscode/README.md

-# td-vite README
+# td-vite-vscode README

-This is the README for your extension "td-vite".
+This is the README for your extension "td-vite-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features